top of page

 Instructor on behalf of King Township

-For KTC: 101 Dalmatians Kids, Once Upon A Stage Workshops.
+For KTC: Once Upon A Stage Workshops.

 Adrian Forestieri is an experienced musician with a diverse vocal and instrumental music background.
 Proficient in piano, guitar, and French horn, he has performed in various settings, including choral ensembles, orchestras, and recitals.
 Adrian has led musical groups through rehearsals and performances, coordinating arrangements and ensuring cohesive interpretations of pieces.
 He has also taught music at the K-12 level, sharing his expertise with students of all ages and fostering their growth in technique and musical understanding.
 His work includes contributing to ensemble performances on French horn and providing rhythmic and melodic support.